Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Similarly, build some factories, institutes and laboratories on carrier 1.
 You may want to increase the "New factory max. employee" for factories and "Max. employee" for institutes and laboratories since the default value is quite small as you don't have much population at your new carrier.

+### Next turn

+It is a good time to go to next turn.
+Remember what you have done (e.g., built factories, new carrier) is just your plan, you have to upload the commands in your plan to the universe in the server.
+Click [upload commands button](#upload-commands-button) to upload your commands, the button will turn green when the upload has succeeded.
+You should see the [button in server information](#server-information) lights up, click it to get the data for the next turn.